kodekloudhub/shell-scripting-for-beginners-course/README.md

 # The Linux Basics Course

-These are notes from the [Shell Script for Beginners](https://kodekloud.com/courses/shell-scripts-for-beginners/) hosted on KodeKloud.
+These are notes from the [Shell Scripting for Beginners](https://kodekloud.com/courses/shell-scripts-for-beginners/) hosted on KodeKloud.

 # Sections